mcneel/rhino3dm/README.md

 [![NuGet](https://img.shields.io/nuget/v/Rhino3dmIO.Desktop.svg?style=flat)](https://www.nuget.org/profiles/McNeel)
 [![npm](https://img.shields.io/npm/v/rhino3dm.svg)](https://www.npmjs.com/package/rhino3dm)

-**rhino3dm** is a set of standalone libraries based on the [OpenNURBS](https://developer.rhino3d.com/guides/opennurbs/what-is-opennurbs/) geometry library with a ["RhinoCommon"](https://developer.rhino3d.com/guides/rhinocommon/what-is-rhinocommon/) style.
-This provides the ability to access and manipulate geometry through .NET , Python or JavaScript applications independent of Rhino.
+**rhino3dm** is a set of libraries based on the [OpenNURBS](https://developer.rhino3d.com/guides/opennurbs/what-is-opennurbs/) geometry library with a ["RhinoCommon"](https://developer.rhino3d.com/guides/rhinocommon/what-is-rhinocommon/) style.
+This provides the ability to access and manipulate geometry through .NET, Python or JavaScript applications independent of Rhino.

 Functionality includes

 - Create, interrogate, and store all geometry types supported in Rhino.
-This includes points, point clouds, NURBS curves and surfaces, polysurfaces (B-Reps), meshes, annotations, and extrusions.
+This includes points, point clouds, NURBS curves and surfaces, polysurfaces (B-Reps), meshes, annotations, extrusions, and SubDs.
 - Work with non-geometry classes supported in Rhino like layers, object attributes, transforms and viewports
 - Read and write all of the above information to and from the *.3dm* file format
 - Use as a client to make calls into the [Rhino Compute cloud server](https://www.rhino3d.com/compute) for advanced manipulation of geometry objects
 - Available on most platforms (Windows, macOS, Linux)

-For bug reports or feature requests see the [contributing guide](CONTRIBUTING.md)

 ---

 ### rhino3dm.py (Python)
 **rhino3dm.py** is a python package that can be used on all current versions of CPython (both 2.7 and 3.7) and is available on all platforms (Windows, macOS, Linux) [through PyPi.org](https://pypi.org/project/rhino3dm/).

-`pip install rhino3dm`
+`pip install --user rhino3dm`

 See [our python documentation](docs/python/RHINO3DM.PY.md) for details